truenas/documentation/content/Contributing/Applications/_index.md

 * GitHub Contributions

   {{< hint type=note title="Coming Soon" >}}
-  We are actively working on making the core library more user-friendly.
-This process may involve breaking changes to the API.
-Therefore, please wait for an update on when we will start accepting pull requests.
+  We are actively working on making the core application library more user-friendly.
+This process might involve breaking changes to the API.
+Therefore, please wait for an update on when you can start submitting pull requests.

   Thank you for your understanding.
   {{< /hint >}}